w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 ## Status: In-progress drafts

-In September 2025, we published updated drafts:
+In March 2026, we published updated drafts:

-* **[Explainer for WCAG 3](https://www.w3.org/TR/wcag-3.0-explainer/)** provides background information and describes the structure of the WCAG 3 Draft. **We suggest reading the Explainer before reading WCAG 3.** The main section that changed in the Setpember 2025 update is the [Assertions section](https://www.w3.org/TR/wcag-3.0-explainer/#assertions).
+* **[Explainer for WCAG 3](https://www.w3.org/TR/wcag-3.0-explainer/)** provides background information and describes the structure of the WCAG 3 Draft. **We suggest reading the Explainer before reading WCAG 3.** Changes include information about [Best Practices](https://www.w3.org/TR/wcag-3.0-explainer/#best-practices) and [Conformance](https://www.w3.org/TR/wcag-3.0-explainer/#conformance-models).
 * **[WCAG 3 Working Draft](https://www.w3.org/TR/wcag-3.0/)** includes potential guidelines and requirements that we are exploring.
 The final requirements in WCAG 3 will be different from this draft.
 Guidelines and requirements will be edited, added, combined, and removed.

 ### Section status